tweag/linear-types/README.md

 - [ ] Suggest to ignore the many compilation warnings
 - [x] Instruction to compile with different implementation for cursors
 - [ ] Instruction to interpret the benchmark reports
+- [ ] One-liner to check out the repository
 - [ ] Don't forget `git submodule update --init` in instructions and packaging

 - [x] Describe the purpose of the two different container layers